wolfgangasdf/iqp-book/3d-angular-momentum.md

 \nabla=\hat{r} \frac{\partial}{\partial r}+\hat{\theta} \frac{1}{r} \frac{\partial}{\partial \theta}+\hat{\phi} \frac{1}{r \sin \theta} \frac{\partial}{\partial \phi}
 $$(3d-am-6)

-We write down the eigenvalue equations where we know already the eigenvalues, first for $L^2$:
+We write down the eigenvalue equations where we know already the eigenvalues, first for $L^2$ where the eigenvalue is $\hbar^2 \ell(\ell+1)$:

 $$
 L^2 f_{\ell}^m=-\hbar^2\left[\frac{1}{\sin \theta} \frac{\partial}{\partial \theta}\left(\sin \theta \frac{\partial}{\partial \theta}\right)+\frac{1}{\sin ^2 \theta} \frac{\partial^2}{\partial \phi^2}\right] f_{\ell}^m=\hbar^2 \ell(\ell+1) f_{\ell}^m
 $$(3d-am-7)

-and for $L_z$:
+and for $L_z$ with eigenvalue $\hbar m$:

 $$
 L_z f_{\ell}^m=-i \hbar \frac{\partial}{\partial \phi} f_{\ell}^m=\hbar m f_{\ell}^m
 $$(3d-am-8)

-Now you might see that we have already seen these equations, and we know that the eigenfunctions are the spherical harmonics $Y_l^m$!
+You might see that we have already seen these differential equations, and we know that the eigenfunctions are the spherical harmonics $Y_l^m$!

-This is amazing - without assuming anything about the system,s he pherical harmonics are found to be the eigenfunctions of quantum angular momentum, now it is clear that the quantum numbers $\ell$ and $m$ indeed describe the angular momentum of the electron.
+This is amazing - without assuming anything about the system, the spherical harmonics are found to be the eigenfunctions of the quantum angular momentum operators, now it is probably clear that the quantum numbers $\ell$ and $m$ indeed must properly describe the angular momentum of the electron.

-But you might notice that before, by the method of separation of variables, only integer values for $\ell$ were allowed - and now, using the algebraic theory of angular momentum operators, also half-integer values are possible.
+As we have mentioned before, here, using the algebraic theory of angular momentum operators, we have found that also half-integer values for $\ell$ are allowed eigenvalues of the differential equations.
+Before, where we were trying to find explicit solutions for the electron wave function using the method of separation of variables, we found only integer values for $\ell$.
 This is a crucial result - the algebraic theory of angular momentum leads to the concept of half-integer angular momentum which will turn out to be the "spin", discussed in the following lectures.

 :::{admonition} Workgroup assignment
 Please solve Griffith problem 4.1 & 4.2 yourselves!